Sentropy emerges from stealth with an AI platform to tackle online abuse, backed by $13M from Initialized and more – TechCrunch

-Online abuse in its many forms on social media is in the spotlight these days as it has never been before: not only can strong and hateful words be directly harmful to individuals, but their use fans the flames around hate groups and other extremists, fomenting even stronger (and often tragic) responses offline, too.
+Online abuse in its many forms on social media is in the spotlight these days as it has never been before: Not only can strong and hateful words be directly harmful to individuals, but their use fans the flames around hate groups and other extremists, fomenting even stronger (and often tragic) responses offline, too.
 Today, a startup called Sentropy that believes it has developed the most sophisticated, yet easy to implement, system yet to help identify, track and ultimately purge online abuse by way of its AI-based platform, is launching to take on the issue.

-The idea behind Sentropy as much philosophical as it is technical: John Redgrave, the CEO who cofounded the startup Michele Banko, Taylor Rhyne, and Ethan Breder, said that it was about using what he and his cofounders knew about how to manipulate and “read” unstructured data, to apply it to online abuse, which finally, really needed to be taken seriously.
+The idea behind Sentropy is as much philosophical as it is technical: John Redgrave, the CEO who co-founded the startup with Michele Banko, Taylor Rhyne and Ethan Breder, said that it was about using what he and his co-founders knew about how to manipulate and “read” unstructured data, to apply it to online abuse, which, finally, really needed to be taken seriously.

 “Every week I was watching the impact that online conversations were having on the real world,” he said in an interview.
 “They were creating a lasting impact.
 There is a link between URL and IRL.
 For the younger generation, the difference between their digital and physical selves will be indistinguishable.
 That is powerful, but also problematic.”

-The startup is coming out of stealth mode with $13 million in funding from a pretty illustrious list of backers — they include Alexis Ohanian, the co-founder of Reddit, his VC firm Initialized Capital, King River Capital, Horizons Ventures and Playground Global, founders and executives from Riot Games, Nextdoor, OpenAI, Twitch, Twitter, and a “former head of government” (whose name is not disclosed).
+The startup is coming out of stealth mode with $13 million in funding from a pretty illustrious list of backers — they include Alexis Ohanian, the co-founder of Reddit, his VC firm Initialized Capital, King River Capital, Horizons Ventures and Playground Global, founders and executives from Riot Games, Nextdoor, OpenAI, Twitch, Twitter and a “former head of government” (whose name is not disclosed).

-Although Sentropy is emerging into the open today, it’s actually been active for a while, working with a number of tech companies while in a private beta since June for the first of its products, an API-based abuse detection engine branded Defend.
+Although Sentropy is emerging into the open today, it has actually been active for a while, working with a number of tech companies while in a private beta since June for the first of its products, an API-based abuse detection engine branded Defend.
 That is coming out as a generally available product, along with an out-of-the-box version called Detect.
-Redgrave would not disclose which tech companies it’s been working with so far, although it’s notable that until just this week, Ohanian still sat on the board of Reddit and would have been an obvious strategic connection into working with it, and of course Reddit is a prime example of the kind of platform that faces the kind of abuse that Sentropy is tackling.
+Redgrave would not disclose which tech companies it has been working with so far, although it’s notable that until just this week, Ohanian still sat on the board of Reddit and would have been an obvious strategic connection into working with it, and of course Reddit is a prime example of the kind of platform that faces the kind of abuse that Sentropy is tackling.

 “I’ve seen first-hand the difficulty of manually moderating online communities,” said Ohanian, in a statement.
 “The breadth and depth of this issue require serious resources and machine learning chops.
 Sentropy has built the tech that is much needed across social media communities.
 User safety has become a competitive differentiator for those willing to take a stand against abuse.”